 The key difference between efficiency, frugality, and cheapness is that efficiency and frugality are prioritize quality, productivity, and value over quantity.
 Cheapness is overlooking quality in favor of quantity and cost savings.

 There is almost always a reason why one service is free while another similar service charges.
 For instance, when I got started I decided to use a free accounting and invoicing software because I was a broke entrepreneur and didn’t want to invest in a paid accounting software.
-One day I started noticing that none of my clients were paying their invoices.
+One day I started noticing that none of my clients weren’t paying their invoices.
 I kept sending reminders and yet I still never got paid.
 Eventually I needed to get paid, so I would email or call the client – who proceeded to tell me that they never received the invoice to begin with.
 Turns out, my free invoicing software was having issues sending invoices – and I didn’t even notice until months later when all of my invoices were past due.
 This is the kind of thing you get when you prioritize savings over quality.
 Just invest in a good invoicing software and this kind of thing won’t happen to you.
 You’ll thank me later.

 3. Don’t nickel and dime your clients